GrilledSaury/UNSWKC-tools-fe/README.md

 | `attendance` | Attendance admin (`/attendance/admin`) |
 | `bogu` | Bogu Log (`/bogu/admin`) |

 Permissions are managed manually in the Firebase console.
-There is no super-admin role — every permission is explicit.
+Every permission is explicit.

 The home page (`/home`) renders app cards based on the user's permissions.
 Base apps (profile, beginner course) are visible to all authenticated users.